 With luck, the Babesia organisms can be seen on a blood smear.
 Babesia canis organisms are tear-shaped and occur in pairs.
 Other Babesia species have several forms in which they appear.
 Odds of finding the organism are improved by checking freshly drawn blood taken from a capillary source (a small cut to an ear, for example) rather than from a blood vessel.
-If Babesia organisms are found, the patient is definitely infected but in most cases an alternative method of diagnosis is needed.
+If Babesia organisms are found, the patient is definitely infected but in most cases they are not found so an alternative method of diagnosis is needed.

 Antibody testing has been problematic as infected animals may have circulating antibodies long after the organism is gone or may have no antibodies circulating while the few organisms remain hidden inside red blood cells.

-The third method of diagnosis involves testing for Babesia DNA.
+The newest method of diagnosis involves testing for Babesia DNA.
 This type of testing is called PCR testing and is extremely sensitive, able to distinguish four different species.
 This is especially valuable information as the different species are sensitive to different medications.

 Current recommendations are to do both antibody testing (serology) as well as DNA testing (PCR) as the information is felt to be complementary.
 If a patient is strongly suspected to be suffering from babesiosis, treatment should begin promptly without waiting for test results.
 After treatment is completed, PCR testing should be repeated starting 60 days post-treatment and again two to four weeks after that.